awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 ## Copying shared snapshots<a name="USER_CopySnapshot.Shared"></a>

 You can copy snapshots shared to you by other AWS accounts\.
 In some cases, you might copy an encrypted snapshot that has been shared from another AWS account\.
-In these cases, you must have access to the AWS KMS customer master key \(CMK\) that was used to encrypt the snapshot\.
+In these cases, you must have access to the AWS KMS key that was used to encrypt the snapshot\.

 You can only copy a shared DB cluster snapshot, whether encrypted or not, in the same AWS Region\.
 For more information, see [Sharing encrypted snapshots](USER_ShareSnapshot.md#USER_ShareSnapshot.Encrypted)\.

 ## Handling encryption<a name="USER_CopySnapshot.Encryption"></a>

-You can copy a snapshot that has been encrypted using an AWS KMS customer master key \(CMK\)\.
+You can copy a snapshot that has been encrypted using a KMS key\.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted\.
-If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same AWS KMS CMK as the original snapshot\.
-Or you can specify a different CMK\.
-If you copy an encrypted snapshot across Regions, you can't use the same AWS KMS CMK for the copy as used for the source snapshot\.
-This is because AWS KMS CMKs are Region\-specific\.
-Instead, you must specify an AWS KMS CMK valid in the destination AWS Region\.
+If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same KMS key as the original snapshot\.
+Or you can specify a different KMS key\.
+If you copy an encrypted snapshot across Regions, you can't use the same KMS key for the copy as used for the source snapshot\.
+This is because KMS keys are Region\-specific\.
+Instead, you must specify a KMS key valid in the destination AWS Region\.

 The source snapshot remains encrypted throughout the copy process\.
 For more information, see [Limitations of Amazon Aurora encrypted DB clusters](Overview.Encryption.md#Overview.Encryption.Limitations)\.